uscensusbureau/the-opportunity-project/pages/about.md

 #blue background section
 content-primary:
-  title: How America’s Data Becomes America’s Innovation
+  title: How America’s Data&nbsp;Becomes America’s Innovation
   description:
     - 'We facilitate 12-week product development cycles (called “sprints”) that pull together innovators from every sector.
 Tech teams join a sprint to build data-powered solutions to critical problems facing the public.
 Then, we match them with subject-matter experts, who offer valuable information and feedback. '
   subsections: